LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

-We define object predicates as we have always defined Prolog predicates, the only difference be that we have four more control structures (the three message sending operators plus the external call operator) to play with.
+We define object predicates as we have always defined Prolog predicates, the only difference be that we have four more control structures (the three message-sending operators plus the external call operator) to play with.
 For example, if we wish to define an object containing common utility list predicates like ``append/2`` or ``member/2`` we could write something like: